Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Introduction

 LIV and OCDS have been applied to various biological samples.
 For tumor spheroids, LIV and OCDS can reveal the alterations in intratissue activities induced by anti-cancer drugs \cite{El-Sadek2021BOE, El-Sadek2023SciRep, El-Sadek2024SciRep}.
 For alveolar organoids, LIV has revealed heterogeneous cellular activities within the alveolar epithelium, which may indicate abnormal reprogramming of the epithelial cells, a phenomenon known as bronchiolization \cite{Morishita2023BOE}.
 For \exvivo mouse organs, LIV has revealed metabolic activities in livers \cite{Mukherjee2021SciRep, Mukherjee2022BOE} and kidneys \cite{Mukherjee2023SciRep}.
-LIV has also been successfully applied to \invivo human skin, \invitro skin models, and \exvivo skin samples \cite{Guo2024SPIE}.
+LIV has also been successfully applied to \invivo human skin, \invitro skin models, and \exvivo skin samples \cite{Guo2025arXiv}.

 Despite their feasibility and utility, the LIV and OCDS algorithms have two shortcomings.
 First, OCDS is not a direct indicator of the speed of dynamics.
 The selection of the delay-time range is arbitrary, and the correlation decay slope within a specific delay range neither directly nor monotonically correlates with the speed of the dynamics.
-Second, these DOCT methods quantify the dynamics of OCT signals rather than the dynamics of tissues.
-The relationship between the OCT- signal dynamics and tissue dynamics remains unclear.
+For example, in drug testing, the responses of \invitro samples to various drug types and doses are evaluated.
+This requires a modality capable of sensitively distinguishing between different types of cellular activities.
+We believe that biological conditions can be effectively differentiated by identifying the speed of intratissue dynamics. \revstart{c1-1} Similar to OCDS, frequency-based DOCT methods generate contrast values relating to the fluctuation speed of OCT signals.
+However, the frequency of OCT signal is not a direct measure of the motion speed of the intratissue dynamic. \revend Second, these DOCT methods quantify the dynamics of OCT signals rather than the dynamics of tissues.
+The relationship between the OCT-signal dynamics and tissue dynamics remains unclear.
 These two shortcomings hinder the interpretation of LIV and OCDS images in the context of tissue activities.